This is a scenically varied walk in the North Downs, which begins at Horsley railway station and ends in Guildford.

 We will take a break for lunch mid-way through the walk, so all walkers will need to bring their own refreshments and plenty of drinking water, particularly if the weather is hot.

 Please remember to bring enough drinking water to last the whole day, particularly if the weather is hot.
+A packed lunch will also be required.

 In order to take advantage of off peak rail fares, the walk will start at Faversham Station a little later than usual at approx. 11.30 a.m.
 We return to central London from Whitstable and expect to arrive around 6.00 p.m.
 Further details regarding travel will be provided nearer the time.